 Most & Least Independent States

-In this report, WalletHub’s data team addressed that question by comparing the 50 states based on five sources of dependency: consumer finances, the government, the job market, international trade and personal vices.
+In order to find out where Americans are the most self-reliant despite coronavirus, WalletHub compared the 50 states based on five sources of dependency: consumer finances, the government, the job market, international trade and personal vices.
 We broke down these categories into 39 key indicators of independence in order to determine which states are most self-sustaining.
 Read on for our findings, methodology and expert advice on overcoming our reliance on others.

 Most Independent States